- “Wondering how it’s played?” – Bootstrap Bill

 “I accept, mate.” – Davy Jones

 When I think of Liar’s Dice, this is the first thing that pops into my head.
-Will Turner and Davy Jones going head to head on the Flying Dutchman.
+Will Turner and Davy Jones going head to head on the Flying Dutchman in Pirates of the Caribbean.
 If you haven’t seen this scene, you can check it out on YouTube.
-It’s a great introduction into Liar’s Dice.
+It’s a great introduction to Liar’s Dice.

 Fluff vs Liar’s Dice

 So, how the heck do we get from Liar’s Dice to a game called Fluff?!
-Fluff is a new Dice Game from Bananagrams for 2-4 players.
+Fluff is a new Dice Game from Bananagrams.
 Fluff puts a new twist on Liar’s Dice: All the “ones” on all the dice have been replaced with wildcards.
 So every single die has a wild card die side instead of a one die side (one pipped dice), and that wild card is now wild for everyone.

-It’s an effective spin on the game, and that spin changes the math around.
+It’s an effective spin on the game, and that spin changes the math/odds around a bit.
 But the game pretty much still plays the same as regular Liar’s Dice.